 Finally, you end the call with a little open forum and pep talk.
 You can ask any questions you have or bring up lingering issues, but this is generally a recap and “go get ‘em tiger” type sendoff.
 My coach always left things on an upbeat, positive note.
 These 30 minutes coaching sessions are short, but they are jam-packed.
 I have never seen 30 minutes fly by so fast.

 Your coach comes in with a full agenda and they are sure to get through it.
 This was nice, as you really feel like you’re getting your money’s worth.
 Testive is not the cheapest prep option, so you want to make sure you are getting great value, and these coaching sessions really make it feel like you are.

-As for the practice sessions between each coaching call, the Testive practice work is excellent.
-The questions closely mirror real SAT problems and I had zero complaints about the style, content or format of the questions.
-They were all on point and it was clear Testive has put in significant time to create them.
-Testive offers 3,000+ practice questions for you to access and work on.
-That is a massive amount of practice and in fact, more than you get with many of the big-name prep providers.
+As for the practice sessions between each coaching call, the Testive practice work is, I would say, decent.
+The questions are fairly close to real SAT problems in terms of the style, content and format.
+They’re definitely not a dead ringer (like PrepScholar), but they do the job.
+In total, Testive offers 3,000+ practice questions for you to access and work on.
+That is a pretty solid amount of practice work and in fact, more than you get with some of the big-name prep providers.